 The very nature of business means that preparers are faced with uncertainty, meaning that estimates must be made.
 The word ‘reasonable’ is a key adjective in accounting; the use of judgement is a key task.

-And within all of this, one must not forget the ‘dark side’ of accounting: the aggressive accounting policies in areas like income recognition, provisions and impairment – indeed, all areas where one is faced with choice, has to use judgement and can push reasonableness to the limits and beyond.
+And within all this, one must not forget the ‘dark side’ of accounting: the aggressive accounting policies in areas such as income recognition, provisions and impairment – indeed, all areas where one is faced with choice, has to use judgement and can push reasonableness to the limits and beyond.

 It is worth bearing all of this in mind in relation to damages claims, because accounts are the building blocks of quantum.